 Listed below are awards and scholarships that are available for students who are enrolled in the professional years of the Doctor of Pharmacy program (years 3-6) and undergraduate Health Science majors.
 Each award and scholarship has established eligibility criteria which includes the particular year of study in the major.
 Students are encouraged to apply for the particular awards for which they are believed to be qualified and to upload a short essay supporting their application.
 Awards are selected by the Faculty Council of the College of Pharmacy and Health Sciences after the award applications are reviewed by a committee of faculty and college administrators.

-Awards and scholarship recipients will be notified by the end of the academic year by an academic advisor or program director (please do not call the office to inquire about the status of award applications).
-Recipients will be expected to attend the College’s Annual Awards Ceremony which is usually held in the evening during the month of October.
+Awards and scholarship recipients will be notified after the start of the Fall semester (please do not call the office to inquire about the status of award applications).
+Recipients will be expected to attend the College’s Annual Awards Ceremony which is usually held in the Fall semester.

 For questions or comments, please contact [email protected].